soynain/spring-boot-jdbc-crud/README.md

 Some labels in the buttons are not visible because I'm just using a nested <a></a> tag for the redirects.

-I think the innovative stuff I want to implement here is Spring security JDBC for protecting the views with a session registry in the database
+The extra I ADDED HERE WAS the Spring Session JDBC for creating sessions in the mysql database and protecting the routes of course.

 Pretty basic stuff, It's just that I'm slow programming things, and more slow when it's not new or fun.